-- In lieu of foreign transcripts, a course-by-course international credential evaluation with GPA is required for applicants educated a foreign country from outside of the United States, regardless of the language of instruction.
+- In lieu of foreign transcripts, a course-by-course international credential evaluation with GPA is required for applicants educated in a country outside of the United States, regardless of the language of instruction.
 The credential evaluation will translate the student's academic credentials into English and convert their grades and GPA into the traditional United States grading scale.
 If your institution is accredited through a U.S. regional accrediting body, an international credential evaluation is not required.
-In order to be eligible for admission, your foreign degree must be the equivalent of a four-year U.S. bachelor's degree from a college or university of recognized standing. - International credential evaluation reports must be submitted to Graduate Admissions directly from the agency by the appropriate deadline in order to complete their application.
-This process may take several months to process, and it is recommended to begin this process no later than 6 to 8 weeks before the deadline for which they plan to apply.
-Failure to do so may result in a late review of the application or denial of admission due to insufficient academic records.

-- The School of Graduate Studies strongly recommends international credentials to be evaluated by World Education Services.
-World Education Services (WES) is a trusted credential evaluation service whose evaluations are widely recognized by more than 2,500 educational, business, and governmental institutions throughout the U.S. and Canada.
-Fees for this service start at \$160 for a course-by-course credential evaluation. - If an applicant chooses to have their credentials evaluated by a different organization, they must be a member of the National Association of Credential Evaluation Services (NACES). - A detailed list of the required documents for each country can be found on the evaluation service's website.
-Please check the website to see which documents are needed for the country in which you completed your education.
+In order to be eligible for admission, your foreign degree must be the equivalent of a 4-year U.S. bachelor's degree from a college or university of recognized standing. - International credential evaluation reports must be submitted to Graduate Admissions directly from the agency by the appropriate deadline in order to complete their application.
+This process may take several months to process, and it is recommended to begin this process no later than 6-8 weeks before the deadline for which they plan to apply.
+Failure to do so may result in a late review of the application or denial of admission due to insufficient academic records. - Below are the agencies most utilized by our applicants: - World Education Services (WES) - · Josef Silny & Associates, Inc. - · International Education Evaluators, LLC - Educational Credential Evaluators (ECE) - Applicants are welcome to have their credentials evaluated by a different service, however, they must be a member of the National Association of Credential Evaluation Services (NACES).
+A detailed list of the required documents for each country can be found on each service's website.
 Please review the terms and conditions of each vendor carefully, as directions and regulations vary.
-FIT is not responsible for the services offered by these vendors and cannot be held liable for any dispute regarding services rendered. - It is the applicant's responsibility to follow their home university's policies for transcript requests and provide post-secondary academic records to the evaluation agency for a courseby-course credential evaluation.
-These include course transcripts or mark sheets for each semester or year completed during the degree program, and the degree certificate or diploma if a graduation date, with the name of the degree, if not shown on the transcript.
-If an applicant has not yet graduated, transcripts or semester marks statements for all semesters/years completed to date must be submitted to the credential evaluation agency.
-Foreign transcripts sent directly to FIT will not be accepted by the Office of Graduate Admissions. - International Credential Evaluations must be sent directly to the Office of Graduate Admissions.
+FIT is not responsible for the services offered by these vendors and cannot be held liable for any dispute regarding services rendered. - It is the applicant's responsibility to follow their home university's policies for transcript requests and provide postsecondary academic records to the evaluation agency for a course-by-course credential evaluation.
+Please check the credential evaluation agency's website to see which documents are needed for the country in which you completed your education, as you are responsible for submitting the appropriate documents to receive an evaluation report.
+These may include course transcripts or mark sheets for each semester or year completed during the degree program, and the degree certificate or diploma if a graduation date, with the name of the degree, if not shown on the transcript.
+If an applicant has not yet graduated, transcripts or semester marks statements for all semesters/years completed to-date may need to be submitted to the credential evaluation agency.
+Provisional or conditional evaluations will need to be finalized prior to the start of the degree program.
+Foreign transcripts sent directly to FIT will not be accepted by the Office of Graduate Admissions.

+- International Credential Evaluations must be sent directly to the Office of Graduate Admissions.
 Under no circumstances will materials sent to the Office of Undergraduate Admissions be retrieved.
 Students who submitted an international credential evaluation before completion of their degree are not required to submit a second evaluation.
-If admitted to the School of Graduate Studies, you will be required to submit an updated final transcript with translation showing degree conferral.
+If admitted to the School of Graduate Studies, you will be required to submit an updated final transcript with translation showing degree conferral. - It is strongly recommended that applicants have the evaluation agency send completed evaluation reports to gradadmissions@fitnyc.edu.